SoftwareAG/cumulocity-examples/sample-lwm2m-custom-decoder/readme.md

 2. The LWM2M agent receives this data.
 It first temporarily persists the data internally  as Cumulocity events.
 It then acknowledges the receipt of the data to the device.
 If the device sends data from a multiple instance resource, data from all resources is persisted in separate events.

 3. In parallel, a decoupled and continuously-running process works through the persisted internal events and pushes them to the decoder micro services via a REST call.
-In the  case of failure (for example the decoder being down), the LWM2M agent retries multiple times before giving up.
+In the case of a failure with this REST call, for example due to the decoder being down, the LWM2M agent retries multiple times before giving up.
+A REST call to the decoder is considered to have failed if the it returns with an abnormal HTTP response code or if an internal exception occurs, for example a connection reset.

 4. Once the decoder microservice has received the payload via REST, it decodes the data using its internal logic.
 The decoder microservice responds with a set of events, measurements, alarms and inventory updates to be created.
 It does not have to deal with persisting these entities itself.